Banning Public Subsidies for Big Retailers

 Below, in the Rules section, we have included a policy example from Arizona, where a state law now prohibits the use of tax incentives to fund retail development projects in the greater Phoenix region, as well as detailed information on reforming tax increment financing (TIF), a very common way that cities subsidize sprawling retail development at the expense of older neighborhoods and independent businesses.

-- Good Jobs First — A national nonprofit organization that has produced extensive resources to help grassroots organizations and policymakers ensure that economic development subsidies are accountable and effective.
+• Good Jobs First — This national nonprofit organization has produced extensive resources to help grassroots organizations and policymakers ensure that economic development subsidies are accountable and effective.

-- Wal-Mart Subsidy Watch — A service of Good Jobs First, this site enables users to search a massive database of Wal-Mart subsidies.
+• Walmart Subsidy Watch — A service of Good Jobs First, this site enables users to search a database of Walmart subsidies.
 Find out how much public funding the retailer has picked up in your state.

 Rules